yanwatts/linlasso/README.md

 ## Description of the package

 This **R** package implements the Linear Lasso which was first used in
-> Don Fraser and Mylène Bédard.
-The linear lasso: A location model approach.
-Canadian Journal of Statistics, 50(2):437–453, 2022
+> Fraser, D. A., & Bédard, M. (2022).
+The linear Lasso: A location model approach.
+The Canadian Journal of Statistics, 50(2), 437-453.

 Some changes have been made to optimize the algorithm.